quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 >>> {"Remove Me": "value", "Email": "cool email", "Full Name": "cool name"}`
 ```

-### Getting a Column Subset
+### Getting a Column Subset/Selection

 ```python
 sdf = sdf[["Email", "Full Name"]]
 ```
 We only need a couple fields to send downstream, so this is a convenient way to select
-only a specific list of columns (aka dict keys) from our data.
+only a specific list of columns (AKA dictionary keys) from our data.

 So